A trip, a fall or a twist: Any of them can land you in pain, and it would be easy to blame your injury on the movement itself.

 But the root cause may actually be very different.

-Philip Agostinelli, a physical therapist and clinic manager at Florida Hospital Sports Medicine and Rehabilitation, says inactivity is the true source of many injuries.
+Philip Agostinelli, a physical therapist and clinic manager at AdventHealth Sports Med and Rehab, says inactivity is the true source of many injuries.

 He has five tips to help you find a cardio routine that helps you sidestep the pain and frustration of injury.